jlemuz/auto-README-express/auto-README.md

 - [License](#license)
 - [Questions](#questions)

-## Installation 💻
+## Installation
-lfg
+Please install all dependencies

 ## Usage
-hfjl
+All uses

 ## Contributing
-fvghjl
+Please reach me at my github account for more details.

-## Tests 🧪🧪
+## Tests

-gf
+Use jest to test

 ## License
 This application is licensed under mit

-## Questions 🤔❓
+## Questions
-Please reach me through github: https://github.com/jfgc
+Please reach me through github: https://github.com/jlemuz

-Or contact me by email at: cfghk
+Or contact me by email at: lemuz_jose@yahoo.com